-Hegseth claims he's 'completely cleared' in sex assault case when he wasn't
+Hegseth says he's 'completely cleared' in sex assault case.
+The police report doesn't say that.

-President-elect Donald Trump's controversial pick to be secretary of the Department of Defense, Pete Hegseth, met with Republican senators on Capitol Hill on Thursday amid new details about a 2017 sexual assault claim against him -- coming the same day former Republican Rep. Matt Gaetz, facing his own sexual misconduct allegations, withdrew his name from consideration to be Trump's attorney general.
+President-elect Donald Trump's controversial pick to be secretary of the Department of Defense, Pete Hegseth, met with Republican senators on Capitol Hill on Thursday amid new details about allegations of sexual assault from a 2017 incident -- coming the same day former Republican Rep. Matt Gaetz, facing his own sexual misconduct allegations, withdrew his name from consideration to be Trump's attorney general.

-The woman who accused the former Fox News host of sexual assault in 2017 told police at the time that he took her phone and blocked her from leaving the room the night of the incident, according to a 22-page police report posted online overnight.
-Hegseth told police the encounter was consensual.
+The woman who accused Hegseth, a former Fox News host, of sexual assault in 2017 told police at the time that he took her phone and blocked her from leaving the room the night of the incident, according to a 22-page police report obtained by ABC News.
+Hegseth told police at the time the encounter was consensual.

 On Thursday, Hegseth responded to a question about the sexual assault claim, saying "the matter was fully investigated and I was completely cleared and that's where I am going to leave it."

 While it is true that Hegseth never faced charges in the matter, investigators found the alleged victim's version of events compelling enough to refer the matter to prosecutors.
-Hegseth later paid the woman who accused him of sexual assault as part of a settlement agreement.
+Hegseth later paid the woman who accused him of sexual assault as part of a settlement agreement without admitting any wrongdoing.

 Hegseth, an Army veteran, could face a challenging road to confirmation and spoke with Republican senators in hopes of helping his nomination process.
 Hegseth met with several Republican senators Thursday morning including Sens.
 John Barrasso, Roger Wicker, Marsha Blackburn and Bill Hagerty.